mderrick/react-html5video/README.md

 ### Peer Dependencies

 This component uses ES2015 and needs to be transpiled using something like [babel-loader](https://github.com/babel/babel-loader).
+You will also need to either [polyfill](https://babeljs.io/docs/usage/polyfill/) or use [babel-runtime](https://www.npmjs.com/package/babel-runtime).
 It depends on:
 - `react@0.14.x`
 - `react-dom@0.14.x`
 - `react-addons-pure-render-mixin@0.14.x`